hashicorp-community/tf-helper/README.md

 - `tfe pushvars` — Set variables in a Terraform Enterprise workspace.
 - `tfe pullvars` — Get variables from a Terraform Enterprise workspace and write them to stdout.
+- `tfe migrate` — Migrate a legacy TFE environment to a new TFE workspace

 There's also a `tfe help` subcommand to list syntax and options for each subcommand.